kimjisena/stormerjs/docs/README.md

 These methods are named after the properties of the underlying `CanvasRenderingContext2DSettings` object (except for `shouldFill()`) and for that reason, most of the content in this section has been copied over from Mozilla Developer's Network.

+All methods of the `Props` object return the `Props` instance to enable method chaining.

 #### **Methods**
 `shouldFill (value: boolean): Props`
 - `value` - `true` if Stormer should fill the element.
 Defaults to `false`.